kbullaugheysas/fqsharedreads/README.md

         after the label are the same as those given in the list of fastq files specified with the `-files` argument

-When adding more samples during a subsequent run of `fqmultioverlap`, the output from a previous run is passed via the `-continue FILE` argument.
+When adding more samples during a subsequent run of `fqsharedreads`, the output from a previous run is passed via the `-continue FILE` argument.
 The list of fastq files given with the `-files FILE` argument must include an entry for the reference sample, as before, and the paths must match the `ref1` and